Data-driven assessment of optimal spatiotemporal resolutions for information extraction in noisy time series data: Results

 \subsection{Optimal resolutions for a metal surface dominated by local dynamic events}

-To demonstrate the generality of our approach, we now apply it to analyze LENS time-series computed from simulation of an atomistic model of a copper (211) surface simulated at 600~K (Fig.~\ref{fig:fig4}A) composed by 2400 Cu atoms replicating on the $xy$ plane via periodic boundary conditions, using a deep neural network potential trained to guarantee DFT-level accuracy (see Method section for details)~\cite{cioni_innate_2023}.
+To demonstrate the generality of our approach, we applied it to analyze LENS time series computed from simulation of an atomistic model of a copper (211) surface simulated at 600~K (Fig.~\ref{fig:fig4}A) composed by 2400 Cu atoms replicating on the $xy$ plane via periodic boundary conditions, using a deep neural network potential trained to guarantee DFT-level accuracy (see Method section for details)~\cite{cioni_innate_2023}.
 As recently demonstrated, even well below the melting temperature $\sim1400$~K, such system demonstrates a peculiar dynamics, with sparse individual atoms migrating along the surface crests and diffusing sliding rapidly over the surfaces face, being then reincorporated into the crests~\cite{cioni_innate_2023, crippa_detecting_2023, crippa_machine_2023, caruso2024classification}.
-These rare local events are challenging to capture using conventional pattern recognition method, while they can be effectively captured \textit{via} Onion Clustering analyses of LENS time-series~\cite{becchi_layer-by-layer_2024}.
+These rare local events are challenging to capture using conventional pattern recognition method, while they can be effectively captured \textit{via} Onion Clustering analyses of LENS time series~\cite{becchi_layer-by-layer_2024}.